evercoinx/meme-tools/README.md

         - `COLLECTOR_ADDRESS` (Defaults to _""_)

+4. Run this command to check the current configuration:

+    ```bash
+    yarn get-config
+    ```

 5. Run this command to grind the _main_ keypairs:

     ```bash
     yarn grind-keypairs
     ```

-6. Run this command to estimate how much SOL should be transferred to the _dev_ and _sniper distributor_ accounts:
+6. Run this command to estimate how much SOL should be transferred to the _main_ accounts:

     ```bash
     yarn distribute-funds:dry-run